Stabilizing Fractional Dynamical Networks Suppresses Epileptic Seizures: Discussion

 \subsection{Multi-scale and Stability Properties Uncover Insights into Seizure Onset, Progression, and Recovery}

-The shift from interictal to ictal periods showed smaller values in both fractional-order exponents ($\alpha$) (0.75 to 0.63) and eigenvalues (0.80 to 0.72).
-A decrease in fractional-order exponents ($\alpha$) indicates stronger history-dependence of neural activity, which suggests that seizures are self-sustaining events, where the brain cannot escape from pathological activity patterns~\cite{jiruska2013synchronization}.
-Similarly, eigenvalues also decreased in pre-ictal and ictal periods, with somewhat tightened distributions, suggesting modest increases in stability during seizures.
-While this appears to contradict literature that hypothesizes seizures can be mathematically represented as an instability in the brain~\cite{sritharan2014fragility,qin2024analytical,touboul2011neural,jirsa2014nature,le1997unstable}, we note that asymptotic stability may not be suitable for seizures as they have finite time horizons.
-Notably, the stability of fractional-order systems depends on both fractional-order exponents ($\alpha$) and eigenvalues, which we show evolve together across epileptic brain states.
+The shift from interictal to ictal periods showed a decrease in fractional-order exponents ($\alpha$) (0.75 to 0.63) and eigenvalues (0.80 to 0.72).
+Lower fractional-order exponents ($\alpha$) indicates stronger history-dependence of neural activity, which suggests that seizures are self-sustaining events, where the brain cannot escape from pathological activity patterns~\cite{jiruska2013synchronization}.
+Similarly, eigenvalues also decreased in pre-ictal and ictal periods, with somewhat tightened distributions, suggesting a modest shift toward a more robust, stable region during seizures.
+While this observation may initially appear to contradict recent literature that hypothesizes that seizures can be mathematically represented as an instability in the brain~\cite{sritharan2014fragility,qin2024analytical,touboul2011neural,jirsa2014nature,le1997unstable}, we note that asymptotic stability (assessed in this work) may not be suitable for characterizing seizure onset since seizure events have finite time horizons.
+Notably, the stability of a fractional-order dynamical network depends on both its fractional-order exponents ($\alpha$) and its spatial matrix ($A$).
+In this work, we observe that fractional-order exponents evolve together with eigenvalues across epileptic brain states.

-Importantly, both fractional-order exponents ($\alpha$) and eigenvalues show small differences between pre-ictal and ictal segments.
-The similarity suggests that the pathological network states characteristic of seizures are already established before clinical seizure onset, consistent with previous findings that seizures do not arise instantaneously but emerge from gradual network-level transitions~\cite{litt2001epileptic, mormann2007seizure}.
+Importantly, both fractional-order exponents ($\alpha$) and eigenvalues show small differences between \mbox{pre-ictal} and ictal segments.
+The similarity between \mbox{pre-ictal} and ictal suggests that the pathological network states characteristic of seizures are already established before clinical seizure onset, consistent with previous findings that seizures do not arise instantaneously but emerge from gradual network-level transitions~\cite{litt2001epileptic, mormann2007seizure}.
 Furthermore, the pre-ictal period may represent an already altered brain state that is primed for seizure generation rather than a simple precursor to an abrupt change~\cite{jiruska2013synchronization, khambhatiDynamicNetworkDrivers2015}.